Mein Herz brennt: Piano version

 The music video for the piano version of the song premiered on 7 December 2012 on Vimeo.
 The video shows lead singer Till Lindemann wearing a black dress and fishnets, while also sporting black and white face paint.
-The entire bathroom is light red, and in the centre is a 'T' shaped pool emitting light.
+The entire bathroom is light red, and in the centre is a T-shaped pool emitting light.
 The video consists of close-ups on Lindemann singing from behind the pool, until the second verse begins, where he begins to walk to the pool's foot.
 As the song closes, Lindemann walks into it and its light fades.
 The music video for the piano version is the first video since "Mutter" to show only Lindemann.

 Original version

 The video for the original version was released on 14 December 2012.
-In this video, the character of the Sandman is played by Melanie Gaydos.
+In it, the character of the Sandman is played by Melanie Gaydos.
 She first appears to a sleeping Richard Kruspe, triggering nightmares and sending him into a state of agony.
-Meanwhile, Till terrorizes the complex of Beelitz-Heilstätten, which acts as an orphanage.
-He kidnaps the orphans and places them in a cage located in the main bathroom.
-A female warden attempts to defend the children with a shotgun, but Till overpowers her.
-The warden appears in the video both young (Viktorija Bojarskaja) and old (Anna von Rüden), while Till remains the same age, indicating immortality and paranormal abilities.
+Meanwhile, Till Lindemann terrorizes children in an orphanage (represented by Beelitz-Heilstätten).

-While guarding the orphans, Till takes a grotesque, insect-like form with an elongated head and fingers.
-The children are then used in various examinations and surgeries with the rest of the band playing the doctors.
-The female warden is also seen assisting them in her younger form.
-One of the surgeries sees a child's tears extracted through a syringe, which is then vaginally injected into herself by the Sandman.
-The Sandman is also subject to examinations by the doctors, as Paul H. Landers is seen giving her a gynecological examination.
+The music video was filmed from December 17 - 19 2011 in the Beelitz Heilstätten.
+It was directed by spanish photographer and director Eugeno Recuno, who shot the album cover for Liebe ist für alle da, and was set to be released in early 2012.
+However, the band was unsatisfied with the result and revisited the same area on June 12 2012 to shoot extra scenes, with Zoran Bihać directing.
+The final video contains scenes from the original video with new ones where the full band is performing by the pool that is also present in the piano version of the song.

-She later walks in a dress shielding two small children, possibly indicating that the tears are involved in a form of In vitro fertilisation.
-While Till is away from the main bathroom, the children (portrayed by the rest of the band as disheveled adults) escape from their cage and the orphanage.
-This causes Till to tear out and consume his own heart while the Heilstätten is engulfed in an inferno.
-The video ends with the liberated walking away from the building, while the chorus of the piano version plays in the background, signalling the video of the piano version as an afterword.
+The original version of the video was later released on Recueno's website on March 2013.